jandrea/FCCee_ProdFullSim/README.md

 [HNL MG5 model](https://feynrules.irmp.ucl.ac.be/raw-attachment/wiki/HeavyN/SM_HeavyN_CKM_AllMasses_LO.tgz)

-The tgz file has to be unziped within the "model" directory of madgraph.
+The tgz file has to be unziped within the "models" directory of madgraph.
 Generations can be simply be done with the following command :

 `bin/mg5_aMC mg5_proc_card_HNL_Majorana_eenu_50GeV_1e-5Ve.dat`